Sending a Survey via Text Message

 As you update your message and options, the mobile preview on the right shows a preview of your text.

 Test Your Text Message

-You can send a test text to any US phone number.
+You can send a test text to any US, CA, or UK phone number.
 The survey link in the test lets you preview the survey without recording any responses.
 Sending test messages may use up to 2 texts from your text balance.

 Send Your Text Message

 When you're ready, click Send.
-Make sure you're following our Acceptable Uses Policy and confirm all SMS recipients have consented to receiving these text messages from you.
+Make sure you're following our Acceptable Uses Policy and check the box to confirm that all SMS recipients have consented to receiving these text messages from me in accordance with applicable law, and I have identified my company in my message.
 It's your responsibility to only send surveys to people who have agreed to receive texts from you.
 Then you can click Send Text.